 I consider the following factors before setting up the budget:

-• Estimate the billing or pricing of resources required to complete the project.
+- Estimate the billing or pricing of resources required to complete the project.

-• Go through the previous cost of similar activities and add my managerial acumen to that.
+- Go through the previous cost of similar activities and add my managerial acumen to that.

 Q #16) Describe certain weaknesses that you believe are in a management role.

-Answer: Here you need to discuss your measures in handling crises as a manager.
+Answer: Here, you need to discuss your measures in handling crises as a manager.
 In the interview, you may recite a similar situation like this.

 I believe that although a manager is an individual who is responsible for a project‘s ultimate success or failure, however, there are situations when I need to depend fully on my employees to perform the tasks they are supposed to perform.
-In situations wherein there had been an escalation, I tried to fix and find a solution myself eluding the person who is supposed to perform the task.
+In situations wherein there had been an escalation, I tried to fix and find a solution myself, eluding the person who is supposed to perform the task.

 Even though my involvement in the process helped to solve the problem efficiently, it had other implications.
 The team developed the idea that I no longer had faith and conviction in their abilities.

-This was my takeaway from that whole incident and I realized that in any difficult circumstances, I should drawback first and then try to gauge the situation and decide how to solve it without hurting my team member’s self-esteem.
+This was my takeaway from that whole incident and I realized that in any difficult circumstances, I should draw back first and then try to gauge the situation and decide how to solve it without hurting my team member’s self-esteem.

 Q #17) Are you aware of your weakness as a manager?

 Answer: Yes, I am aware of my weakness as a manager.
 I often kick off more than one project in a particular time frame.
-We indeed deliver our work more efficiently while we have a single task at hand.
+We indeed deliver our work more efficiently when we have a single task at hand.

-So if I have too many jobs at hand I withdraw myself for some time to set priorities on the tasks at hand.
+So if I have too many jobs at hand, I withdraw myself for some time to set priorities on the tasks at hand.

-Further reading =>> Interview questions for Managers
+Further reading => Interview questions for Managers

 Answer: An interviewer will ask this to see how well you are at managing a team.
 You should cite an experience that you have faced similar to the one discussed here.